-In my own nontechnical terms, financial stability is being able to meet the basic needs of the household consistently, and being in a comfortable state where you are not constantly worried over whether or not you will be able to meet those needs in the immediate future (aka when next months bills are due).
-This dollar figure is unique to each family and changes over time.
+In my own non-technical terms, financial stability is being able to meet the basic needs of the household consistently, and being in a comfortable state where you are not constantly worried over whether or not you will be able to meet those needs in the immediate future (aka when next months bills are due).
+While also not going crazy spending money when you do have.

 Socioeconomic status vs. financial stability

 We cannot deny that having a certain level of income does indeed help things, or that living in poverty is harder.
 The American Psychological Association states that “Socioeconomic status (SES) encompasses not just income but also educational attainment, occupational prestige, and subjective perceptions of social status and social class.
 Socioeconomic status can encompass quality of life attributes as well as the opportunities and privileges afforded to people within society…” (source)

 Which is a fancy way of saying that more than just money comes into play.
 You can influence some of these things by behavior, actions, and drive, it’s up to the individual.

 Even though they are talking about “low socioeconomic status” I am going to take some of these issues and argue that they are prevalent in households that have a hard time being financially stable (not just low income earning).

 Familial problems based on money – parental relationships